Sounds like pretty much everything anyone needs to know…

 - While the rest of the crew may be in the same predicament, it’s almost always the pilot’s job to arrive at the crash site first.

-- When you shoot your gun, clean it the first chance you get.
+- After you purchase PA-10 rifles, clean them the first chance you get.

 - Loud sudden noises in a helicopter WILL get your undivided attention.